 University fellowships and scholarships are highly competitive and are available to qualified individuals.
-These deadlines occur early in the Spring semester, therefore, if interested in applying for financial support or assistance for the Fall semester, it is suggested that you submit your complete application materials by November 1.
-If you are not interested in financial support, we will continue to accept applications materials until April 1 for an additional Fall only review, however, meeting this deadline, you will not be eligible for any financial assistance by the department or eligible for other funding opportunities.
+These deadlines occur early in the spring semester, therefore, if interested in applying for financial support or assistance for the fall semester, it is suggested that you submit your complete application materials as early as possible.

 To apply for full admission into the department, the Office of Graduate Admissions and Records at Texas A&M University requires the following items: